Vispyr/vispyr-demo-app/README.md

   <img src="https://raw.githubusercontent.com/vispyr/.github/main/profile/assets/demo2.gif" alt="Collector Overview" width="600">
 </div>

-Vispyr's dashboard allow you to zoom into the section of time you choose to focus on.
+Vispyr's dashboard allows you to zoom into the section of time you choose to focus on.
 If the system has a memory spike, for example, you can visually select that slice of the timeline:

 <div align="center">
   <img src="https://raw.githubusercontent.com/vispyr/.github/main/profile/assets/demo3.gif" alt="Collector Overview" width="600">